-Some differentiated VAT rates have particularly poor economic justification in Latvia.
+All these arguments need to be analyzed in the specific context of the Latvian economy, such as the state of the labor market and how incomes are distributed.
 For instance, Latvia introduced the reduced VAT rate for hotel accommodation in 2010 to help the sector recover from the crisis.
 Since then, the economic situation of the hotel sector has improved and the argument for the reduced rate for this sector has weakened.
-In addition, a lower VAT rate on hotel accommodation benefits visitors and richer residents (see Figure 59 and Figure 60) but does not necessarily drive competitiveness.
-Estonia with a lower VAT rate of 9 percent on hotels is less competitive than Latvia (12 percent) on hotel pricing, while Lithuania with a 21 percent VAT rate on hotel accommodation in 2014 was more competitive (see Figure 61).
-57 Another example is that central heating, thermal and wood fuel supply are subject to a low VAT rate, while gas and electricity used for heating are subject to the standard rate.
-In general, goods or services that are close substitutes (for instance all of the above commodities) should be uniformly taxed.
+In addition, lower VAT rate on hotel accommodation benefits visitors and richer local population (see Figure 73 and Figure 74) but does not necessarily drive competitiveness.
+Estonia with a lower VAT rate of 9 percent on hotels is less competitive to Latvia (12 percent) on hotel pricing, while Lithuania with a 21 percent VAT rate73 on hotel accommodation in 2014 was more competitive (see Figure 75).
+Another example of the lack of convincing reasons to keep reduced rate is the variance in the VAT rate for central heating, thermal and wood fuel supply.
+The reduced rate lowers the cost of heating for the households that use them, but also introduces inequality between users of gas and electricity for heating (which are subject to standard VAT rate) and users of central and wood-fired heating.
+In general, goods or services that there are close substitutes (for instance all above commodities) should be uniformly taxed.

-Figure 59.
-Share of household consumption (cash) by VAT rate category, 2014

-Figure 60.
-Hotel/Restaurant consumption per capita by income decile, in euros, 2014
+Figure 73.
+Share of household consumption Figure 74.
+Hotel/Restaurant consumption per (cash) by VAT rate category, 2014 capita by income decile, in euros, 2014